 Most people want to live at home for as long as they can, but illnesses and disabilities often make this challenging.
-One of the best ways to age in place is with personal care at home.
+One of the best ways to age in place is with personal care services at home.
 With in-home care, a trained aide provides medical and/or non-medical services in the comfort of your own home.

 What is Personal Home Care?

-Also known as non-skilled care, non-medical care, or companion care, personal care at home allows you to live in the comfort of your own home for as long as possible.
+Also known as non-skilled care, non-medical care, or companion care, personal care services at home allows you to live in the comfort of your own home for as long as possible.
 Remaining at home can provide you with an enhanced quality of life that you might not experience in other settings.

 Personal home care is typically provided by trained aides, certified nursing assistants (CNAs), or therapists, depending on your needs.
 Because you’re at home, you’ll receive individualized care that’s focused solely on your needs.
 This can be a major differentiator from crowded skilled care facilities or rehabilitation centers.